 What makes socialism the economic solution?

-Workers will therefore receive all the value they create during the working day (instead of having part (most!) of it appropriated by capitalists), paid in units of labour time worked.
-This will probably need to be graded according to the type of work and productivity rates to incentivise certain types of work.
-Combined with full employment, this will institutionalise equality of labour (the right to receive all the value you create), underpinning equal rights (whereas rights under capitalism only really exist if you have money) and limiting economic inequality to a minimum; while consistently raising living standards for all (especially via general falling prices).
+Workers will therefore receive all the value they create during the working day (instead of having part of it appropriated by capitalists), paid in units of labour time worked, minus taxes for universal public services, defence (while needed) and so on.
+A grading system will probably be needed to incentivise types of work (night shifts, for example) and productivity rates.
+Combined with public ownership and full employment, this system will institutionalise equality of labour (the right to receive all the value you create), underpinning equal rights (whereas rights under capitalism only really exist if you have money) and limiting economic inequality to a minimum; while consistently raising living standards for all (especially via general falling prices).

 Essentially, socialism completes what capitalism started but could not finish.

-Remote or poor regions, both domestically and internationally, may not have all the resources they need to eliminate poverty or build up their productive forces, also necessitating distribution through central planning, both nationally and internationally, which would also prevent (non-fraternal) competition between co-operatives and communes.
+Remote or poor regions, both domestically and internationally, may not have all the resources they need to eliminate poverty or build up their productive forces, also necessitating distribution through central planning, both nationally and internationally.
+Central planning also prevents (non-fraternal) competition between co-operatives and communes.

 Because ultraleft demands are too abstract, too far off from realisation, communist parties need to propose a focused programme that appeals to the immediate needs of the masses if they are to have a bigger pull than fascism.
-My view is that communist parties should advocate:
+My view is that revolutionary communist parties should advocate:

 ➤ A reduced working week and retirement age (including good, guaranteed pensions)